Museumsquartier tickets & tours | Price comparison

 Ticket formats at MuseumsQuartier

-Best for visitors who want flexibility: reserve direct entry to your chosen institution, then move at your own speed through the district.
-This is usually the strongest first choice for a one-museum visit.
+Best for visitors who want flexibility: choose one institution, enter directly, and move at your own speed.
+This is the easiest format for Leopold Museum, Mumok, or a single contemporary exhibition at Kunsthalle Wien.
 Book now.

 Frequently Asked Questions